Tuscany Gay Travel

 Pisa is filled with hostels and other cheap accommodations because it’s a main stopping point for backpackers.

-I stayed in a shared Airbnb right near the Leaning Tower of Pisa.
+I stayed in an Airbnb near the Leaning Tower of Pisa.
 This area wasn’t the most picturesque in terms of architecture, but I surely found value here.
 There were many cheap places to eat and grab coffee nearby.

 The central rail station is on the southern end of town.
 It’s quite easy to walk form the rail station directly into Pisa, so you shouldn’t need a taxi unless you have a lot of luggage.